RibeiroGroup/Tutorials/1_ClassicalHarmonicOscillator/instructions.md

 - $E_0 = 20.0$ and $\omega = 5.0$.

+- Electrical pulse duration of 10 units of time.

+- Total simulation duration of 20 units of time (with the pulse happening in the middle).

 ### Task 1:

 Plot position over time for different detuning values: 0.5, 0.8, 1.0, 1.2, 1.5

-> Feel free to also plot the electric field intensity in the same pociture!
+> Feel free to also plot the electric field intensity in the same picture!

 ### Task 2:

-Plot energy transferred (energy before the electrict pulse minus energy after the electric pulse) as a function of detuning values (0.4 - 1.6 with steps of 0.01).
+Plot energy transferred (energy before the electric pulse minus energy after the electric pulse) as a function of detuning values (0.4 - 1.6 with steps of 0.01).
+The result should resemble an absorption spectrum.

-> For less noisy results, you can average the energy before and after the electric pulse and take their difference as the energy absorded.
+> For less noisy results, you can average the energy before and after the electric pulse and take their difference as the energy absorbed.

+### Task 3:

+Repeat the energy transferred computations for different values of pulse duration (8, 10, 15, 20, 30).
+Normalize the energy transferred and plot them in the same pictures for comparison.
+How does the pulse duration affects the absorption spectra?